Akuli/oomph/README.md

 - If you delete or rename files in `lib/`, you may need to run `make clean`.
 - Run `./lint` before commit.
+- If first argument of test does not start with `-`, it should be a valid oomph compiler command.
+  The default is so that `./test` and `./test 'python3 -m oomph'` do the same thing.
-- Test script passes its argument to oomph.
+- Test script passes other arguments to oomph.
 Try e.g. `./test --valgrind`.

 ## The language